zorkzou/RelEPro/README.md

 the eXact 2-Component (X2C) all-electron quasi-relativistic Hamiltonian and its local approximations.

 ## Recent Changes
+Version 1.3.0 (August 03, 2025).

+1. The Mössbauer nuclear quadrupole splitting of common nuclides in [Ref.10](#references) may be calculated.

 Version 1.2.1 (June 04, 2024).

 1. Several incompatibilities with gfortran 10+ have been fixed.